 We have found this to be so true over the years.

 In fact, I probably “un-sell” more clients than I sell.
 Actually, I do not try to “sell” anyone on concrete.
-In my opinion, even if I was successful at “up” selling someone on concrete, because it’s so unique, they probably will not be happy and could have been just fine with something at half the price.
-We want happy clients.
+In my opinion, even if I was successful at “up” selling someone on concrete over a granite countertop, they probably will not be happy and could have been just fine with something at half the price.
+We want happy clients : )